BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 ## Dissertation ##

-My dissertation is centered on spatial extremes and concerns the following topics:
+I conduct methodological research at the intersection of spatial statistics, extreme value theory and data assimilation.
+My dissertation work is composed of three parts:

 ### 1. *Combining Observational and Model Data for Spatial Extremes Through a Multivariate Latent Gaussian Process* ###